Buy or Sell Synchrony Financial (SYF) Stock Now | Don't Try to Be a Top Gun

-Synchrony Financial (NYSE:SYF) went down by -0.21% from its latest closing price compared to the recent 1-year high of $50.96.
-The company’s stock price has collected -4.30% of loss in the last five trading sessions.
-Press Release reported on 06/17/21 that FTD Launches Personalized Digital Gifting Experiences for Customers
+Synchrony Financial (NYSE:SYF) went down by -2.63% from its latest closing price compared to the recent 1-year high of $50.96.
+The company’s stock price has collected 1.02% of gains in the last five trading sessions.
+Press Release reported on 06/24/21 that Synchrony to Announce Second Quarter 2021 Financial Results on July 20, 2021

 Is It Worth Investing in Synchrony Financial (NYSE :SYF) Right Now?